Biographies Characteristics Analysis

 19th century

-It was a big breakthrough time, although of course we were still losing to Europe and the US.
-The general education school (folk schools) was actively operating, general education gymnasiums were functioning for the nobles.
-They were initially opened only in the three largest cities - Moscow, St. Petersburg and Kazan.
+It was a time of great breakthrough, although, of course, we were still losing to Europe and the USA.
+General education schools (public schools) were active, and general education gymnasiums operated for nobles.
+At first they were opened only in the three largest cities - Moscow, St. Petersburg and Kazan.

-Specialized education for children was represented by soldier's schools, cadet and gentry (noble) corps and many religious schools.
+Specialized education for children was represented by soldiers' schools, cadet and gentry (noble) corps, and many theological schools.

 In 1802, the Ministry of Public Education was first established.
-The following year, it developed new principles: in particular, it was emphasized that the lower levels of education from now on will be free and will accept representatives of any class.
+The following year, it developed new principles: in particular, it was emphasized that the lower levels of education from now on would be free and representatives of any class would be accepted there.

-Textbook of Russian history by F. Novitsky, reprinted in 1904
+Textbook of Russian history by F. Novitsky, reprint of 1904

 © Photo: lori.ru

-Small public schools were replaced by one-class parochial schools (for peasant children), in each city they were obliged to build and maintain a three-year county school (for merchants, artisans and other city dwellers), and the main public schools were transformed into gymnasiums (for nobles).
-The children of officials who did not have the title of nobility now had the right to enter the latter institutions.
-Thanks to these transformations, the network of educational institutions has been significantly expanded.
+Small public schools were replaced by one-class parish schools (for the children of peasants), in each city they were obliged to build and maintain a three-class district school (for merchants, artisans and other urban inhabitants), and the main public schools were transformed into gymnasiums (for nobles).
+The children of officials who did not have the rank of nobility now had the right to enter the latter institutions.
+Thanks to these transformations, the network of educational institutions was significantly expanded.

 Children of the lower classes were taught the four rules of arithmetic, reading and writing, and the law of God.
-Children from the middle classes (philistines and merchants) in addition to this - geometry, geography, history.
-In gymnasiums, they prepared for admission to universities, of which there were already six in Russia (a considerable number for that time).
-Girls were still extremely rarely sent to school, as a rule, they were taught at home.
+Children from the middle classes (burghers and merchants) in addition to this - geometry, geography, history.
+The gymnasiums prepared students for admission to universities, of which there were already six in Russia (a considerable number for that time).
+Girls were still extremely rarely sent to school; as a rule, they were taught at home.

-After the abolition of serfdom (1861), an accessible all-class education was introduced.
-Zemstvo, parochial and Sunday schools appeared.
+After the abolition of serfdom (1861), accessible all-class education was introduced.
+Zemstvo, parish and Sunday schools appeared.
 Gymnasiums were divided into classical and real.
-Moreover, in the latter they accepted children from any class, whose parents could save up for education.
-The fee was relatively low, which is confirmed by the large number of real gymnasiums.
+Moreover, the latter accepted children from any class whose parents could save up for education.
+The fees were relatively low, which is confirmed by the large number of real gymnasiums.

-Actively began to open women's schools, which were available only for children from among middle-class citizens.
-Women's schools were with three- and six-year education.
+Women's schools began to open actively, which were available only to children from among middle-income citizens.
+Women's schools offered three- and six-year education.
 Women's gymnasiums appeared.

-In 1908, a law on universal education was passed.
+In 1908, a law on universal education was adopted.
 Primary education began to develop at a particularly rapid pace - the state actively financed new educational institutions.
 Free (but not universal) education was legalized, which played a huge role in the development of the country.
-In the European part of Russia, almost all the boys and half of the girls studied in primary schools, in other areas the situation was worse, but almost half of the urban children and almost a third of the peasants also had a primary education.
+In the European part of Russia, almost all boys and half of girls studied in primary schools; in other territories the situation was worse, but almost half of urban children and almost a third of peasant children also had primary education.

-Of course, against the background of other European states, these were incommensurable figures, because by that time in developed countries the law on universal primary education had been in force for several centuries.
+Of course, compared to the background of other European countries, these were incommensurable figures, because by that time in developed countries the law on universal primary education had been in force for several centuries.

 Education became universal and accessible to all in our country only after the adoption of Soviet power.